flushentitypacket/flushentitypacket.github.io/_posts/2015-02-21-ruby-timeout-how-does-it-even-work.md

 end
 {% endhighlight %}

 The above will throw a `Timeout::Error` if the slow API call takes longer than the specified timeout to complete.
-Very simple and very useful.
+Very simple and useful.

 One day, I was debugging some funny errors being thrown in production, originating from inside a Timeout block.
+My immediate suspicion was that I didn't quite understand how Timeout worked (boy, was I right).
+So I opened up irb and tried a few simple examples.
+Then a few more.
+What?
+How does Timeout even work?

+Whenever I see something really weird like this, I am apt to undertake a quest (sometimes called "witch hunt" when I'm feeling particularly frustrated by the problem).
+I drop everything and work until it's finished.
+So far, my quests have concluded in three ways:

+1. I find out I was being an idiot.
+Also known as PEBKAC.
+2. I find a bug that was already fixed in a later version.
+3. I learn something new.

+I dug deep inside my soul for strength, prepared to <s>waste some more time</s> slay another dragon.

-My first suspicion was that I didn't quite understand how Timeout handles numbers that are less than or equal to zero, so I opened up irb and tried a few simple examples.
-This began a Timeout spirit quest/witch hunt in which I dug into the Ruby docs and source code and learned a thing or two about Timeout and threads.
+Thus began a Timeout spirit quest/witch hunt in which I dug into the Ruby docs and source code and learned a thing or two about Timeout and threads.

 Wait...what?
 ------------

-So I start the tale of my quest with something every great telling of quest starts with...
+So I start the tale of my quest with something every great quest-telling starts with...

 Pop quiz!
 What is the output from each of the following?